When the River Becomes a Cloud / Cuando el río se transforma en nube

 Students selected an aspect of the watershed that best referenced their middle school experience.
 The students decided the concept of swamp was the perfect representation of the in-between, murky unknown of middle school.

 As we developed this project, we presented weekly artistic research prompts alongside field trips to local wetlands, swamp-related contemporary artworks, and texts like Mary Oliver’s poem Crossing the Swamp.
-This work will be completed in Spring 2024.

-Part 5: A Celestial Game
+Part 6: A Celestial Game

 WHAT